-Also, you made his name 'Abraham (ULT)
+Also, you made his name 'Abraham (ULT) changed his name to Abraham (UST)

 Once again the Levites assume that their listeners will understand the significance of this detail.
 If it would be helpful to your readers, you could give the reason why God changed Abram's name to Abraham.
 Alternate translation: "You changed his name to Abraham, 'father of a multitude,' because he would be like a father to many nations" (See: Assumed Knowledge and Implicit Information)